eric-downes/20sq-blog/_posts/2025-01-10-issuance-dynamics.md

 We use our macroeconmics model to identify a "low inflation; even lower fees" regime (LI;ELF).
+Outside of LI;ELF convergence to a desirable staking future without runaway staking is not possible.
+Strong deflation likely corresponds to unstable dynamics, where it is difficult to predict wether staking fraction approaches 0 or 100\%.
-Outside of LI;ELF convergence to a desirable staking future without runaway staking is not possible; high deflation pushes staking toward 0 or 100\%, while under zero or low deflation, the tendency toward runaway staking can only be moderated by very high churn.
+Under zero or low deflation, the tendency toward runaway staking can only be moderated by very high churn and/or slashing.

 In contrast within LI;ELF staked ETH fraction approaches near the reinvestment ratio.
 Thus, runaway staking can be avoided only while